Does A Period Go Inside Or Outside The Parentheses

 1. Understand the Purpose of Parentheses

 Before you even begin to worry about period placement, take a moment to consider why you're using parentheses in the first place.
+Are you providing an example or an explanation?
 Are you adding essential information that clarifies a point?
-Are you providing an example or an explanation?
 Or are you simply adding an afterthought that could be omitted without affecting the meaning of the sentence?

 If the parenthetical information is truly essential, it might be better to integrate it directly into the main sentence or to present it in a separate sentence.
 Parentheses should be reserved for information that is supplementary but not critical.